hawkmoon910/simple-db-huxu/README.md

 Now that you have a working optimizer, you can study the query plans that your optimizer generates.

-In this exercise, we will use the same relational movie database as in 344.
+In this exercise, we will use a relational database over movies.
 The data in this database is from the IMDB website.
 The database consists of six tables:

 ```
 actor (id, fname, lname, gender)